bhrutledge/exploring-venv/slides.md

 ???

 - `site.py` tells Python where to look for packages
+- Load the standard library from over here
 - https://carljm.github.io/pipvirtualenv-preso/#20

 --

 Creates symbolic links to standard library modules required by `site.py`

+???

+- I know we're in the weeds, but I think this is really interesting
+- A crucial part of developing Python is a pretty big hack

 --